jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbtoken/read/balanceof.md

   An account's balance of this ERC20.

   @param _account The account to get a balance of.
-  _projectId is the ID of the project to which the token belongs.
+  @param _projectId is the ID of the project to which the token belongs.
 This is ignored.

   @return The balance of the `_account` of this ERC20, as a fixed point number with 18 decimals.
 */
-function balanceOf(address _account, uint256) external view override returns (uint256) {
+function balanceOf(address _account, uint256 _projectId)
+  external
+  view
+  override
+  returns (uint256)
+{
+  _projectId; // Prevents unused var compiler and natspec complaints.

   return super.balanceOf(_account);
 }
 ```